 Tip: Reserve the cooking liquid to add to the pulled meat for moisture later.
 Or store it in the fridge and use it in soups and stews for extra flavor.

-Let the chicken rest for at least 10 minutes to redistribute juices—this helps retain tenderness.
+Allow the chicken to rest for at least 10 minutes to redistribute juices before you shred it — this helps retain tenderness.

 Shred it